LegoFed3/13a-theurge/README.md

 # Theurge (13th Age) Class for the Toolkit13 System

-This Foundry VTT module adds the community-adapted Theurge class for the 13th Age system to the Toolkit13 system.
+This Foundry VTT module adds the community-adapted Theurge class (revision 2.7.0) for the 13th Age system to the Toolkit13 system.
+It also servers as an example of how to add new classes to said system.

 ## Installation
 Either search for "Theurge (13th Age)" in Foundry's module browser or click Install Module and enter the following URL: https://raw.githubusercontent.com/LegoFed3/13a-theurge/main/module.json

-Click Install and wait for installation to complete.
+Click Install and wait for the installation to complete.

 ## Compatibility